 The Steelers came up short in the AFC Championship game against the New England Patriots, but it set up a run of 3 super bowl appearances in the next six years.

-After winning just two games in 2012, the Chiefs brought in veteran head coach Andy Reid and journeyman quarterback Alex Smith in order to help instill a new culture.
+After winning just two games in 2012, the Chiefs brought in veteran head coach Andy Reid and journeyman quarterback Alex Smith to help instill a new culture.

-Unfortunately, the Chiefs went on to lose five of their final seven games and missed out on a home playoff game and a possible first-round bye.
-Chiefs went on the road to Indianapolis and lost a huge lead 45-44 to the Colts.
+Unfortunately, the Chiefs lost five of their final seven games and missed out on a home playoff game and a possible first-round bye.
+Chiefs went to Indianapolis and lost a considerable lead 45-44 to the Colts.